basho/basho_docs/source/languages/en/riak/dev/using/data-types.md

 terms.
 You are always free to name bucket types whatever you like, with the exception of `default`.

-Once you've created a Riak Data Type-specific bucket type, you can check to make sure that the bucket property configuration associated with that type is correct.
+Once you've created a Riak-Data-Type-specific bucket type, you can check to make sure that the bucket property configuration associated with that type is correct.
 This can be done through the `riak-admin` interface.